Luck is a little four-letter word that holds a lot of weight in the world.

-Your mindset and beliefs lead you to take action (or not take action) which results in positive or negative situations.
+Your mindset and beliefs lead you to take action (or not take action), which results in positive or negative situations.

-It might be a “right time, right place” situation or it might just be luck.
+It might be a “right time, right place” situation or just luck.

-But if true luck really is something that you have no control over because it’s based purely on chance, then it’s really in your best interest not to spend too much time focusing on it.
+But if true luck is something that you have no control over because it’s based purely on chance, then it’s really in your best interest not to spend too much time focusing on it.

 Why believe that the success of your life is left up to random events that occur instead of taking action to direct the path you want your life to be on?

-Go out and create your own luck!
+Go out and create your luck!